 »ACLs Enabled with Default Deny

-To learn how to enable ACLs, please see the guide on ACLs.
+To learn how to enable ACLs, please see the tutorial on ACLs.

 If ACLs are enabled but are in default allow mode, then services will be able to communicate by default.
 Additionally, if a proper anonymous token is not configured, this may allow anyone to edit intentions.
 We do not recommend this.
 If ACLs are not enabled, deny intentions will still be enforced, but anyone may edit intentions.
 This renders the security of the created intentions effectively useless.